langleyfoxall/technologies/general/approved-software.md

 # Approved Software

-**This document is a work in progress, and this list is not yet enforced.**

-Mainly for security reasons, Langley Foxall maintain a list of approved software used for development and system access.
+For security reasons, Langley Foxall maintain a list of approved software used for development and system access.
 This list is categorised by use case.